 Coming Events is always a fun topic.
-Spring Term begins March 29, 2016 and everyone will be very happy to be back at home.
+Spring Term ends June 2, 2016 and everyone will be at the potluck as noon.
 New Coming Events will be found as the year progresses.
 Here is what we have so far.

 Members of the Damascus Fiber Arts School are working on a selfie project.
 Participating members are each weaving a 6″ x 6″ tapestry that is either a face or a tapestry that makes the viewer think of that person.
 These tapestries will be sent to the American Tapestry Alliance unjuried small format exhibit.
 This year that show will be at the Milwaukee City Library, in Wisconsin during the Handweavers Guilds of America Convergence.
 The dates are July 26 to August 11, 2016.
 ATA Small Format Unjuried Show